djalbat/argumentative/README.md

 * `commands` - An array of the elements of the `argv` array that are not options.

 If you pass a map of abbreviations, abbreviated names in the `options` map will be replaced with their corresponding unabbreviated names.
 If corresponding unabbreviated and abbreviated options are present, the latter are removed.

-Options in [kebab case](https://wiki.c2.com/?KebabCase) will be converted to [camel case](https://wiki.c2.com/?CamelCase) whereas [snake case](https://en.wikipedia.org/wiki/Snake_case) is left as-is.
-If you want to convert snake case commands to camel case, by the way, you can make use of the `toCamelCase()` utility function.
+Options in [kebab case](https://wiki.c2.com/?KebabCase) will be converted to [camel case](https://wiki.c2.com/?CamelCase), with a view to making them slightly easier to deal with in JavaScript.
+On the other hand, [snake case](https://en.wikipedia.org/wiki/Snake_case) is left as-is.
+If you want to convert snake case commands or options to camel case, by the way, you can make use of the `toCamelCase()` utility function.
 For example:

 ```js
 const argumentative = require('argumentative');